Learning Outcomes

 Answer:

 No. The Supreme Court has held that military tribunals may not try civilians when civilian courts are open.
-The President’s commander in chief power does not override this limitation.
+Congress cannot authorize, and the President cannot unilaterally order, routine military trials of U.S. civilians under such conditions.
+The commander in chief power does not override this limitation.

 Treaties, Executive Agreements, and Military Power

-An international agreement made by the President without Senate approval, which may address military or foreign policy matters but cannot override federal law.
+An international agreement made by the President without Senate approval, often concerning foreign policy or military cooperation, that is valid under federal law but cannot override the Constitution or federal statutes.

 Key Point Checklist